samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then drop back
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then drop back
-> down to 16 Hard, RPE 9, 30-second high-speed surges, recovering for only 30
+> down to 16 Hard, RPE9, 30-second high-speed surges, recovering for only 30
-> seconds after each; run 10min Easy, RPE 4 to cool down for a total of 36
+> seconds after each; run 10min Easy, RPE4 to cool down for a total of 36
 > minutes of running